Johnathan Cabral

 Johnathan Knight Cabral (born December 31, 1992) is an American-Canadian hurdler.
 He grew up in Agoura Hills, California and competed for the Agoura High School football team and track and field team.
 He attended the University of Oregon where he competed as a member of the track and field team.

 Personal

-Born in Northridge, California, Cabral grew up in Agoura Hills, California and graduated from Agoura High School in 2011.
+Born in Northridge, California he has Portuguese ancestry on his father's side, Cabral grew up in Agoura Hills, California and graduated from Agoura High School in 2011.
 His hurdle coach since he was 8 years old was his father, John Cabral, who encouraged him to try hurdles in youth track.
 Throughout his time at Agoura High School, where he currently holds both the 110- and 300-meter hurdle records his father held the position of head hurdle coach.
 He has one younger sister Jontelle and his mother, Ghislaine Cabral née Côté, is a massage therapist and native of Péribonka, Quebec.
 At age 8 his father and mother divorced.

 High school track and field career

 Freshman year

-During 2008 at Agoura high School Johnathan Cabral was running the 110 meter hurdles.
+During 2008 at Agoura High School, Johnathan Cabral was running the 110 meter hurdles.
 He was also introduced to the 300 meter hurdles by head coach Tracy Spencer.